 - The National Archaeological Museum – This museum has one of the collections of ancient Greek sculpture, jewelry, pottery, and that 2000 year old computer found in the shipwreck off the island of Antikithera will have you wondering just how advanced those ancient Greeks actually were.
 You’ll learn a lot about Greek history here.

 - Cape Sounion and the Temple of Poseidon – This makes for a great afternoon trip from Athens.
 It’s a great spot to see the sunset and the temple is very well preserved.
-Unlike the temples in Athens, it is not under construction and not nearly as crowded.
+Unlike the temples in Athens, it is not under restoration and not nearly as crowded.

 - Tower of the Winds – Originally built by Andronicus in the 1st century BC, it once functioned as a sundial, a weather vane, a compass, and a water clock.
 It is a very neat piece of history.